How I Can Help

-If you need to cancel one of our sessions please give me 48 hours notice.
-If you are unable let me know 48 hours in advance, I will need to charge for the session.
-Likewise, if I need to cancel a session I will also ensure that I give you 48 hours notice and you will obviously not be charged for the session.
-When possible I will try to offer you an alternative time.
+If you need to cancel one of our sessions please give me as much notice as you can.
+Similarly, if I need to cancel a session for some reason I will endeavour to give you as much notice as possible.
+Where possible I will try to offer you an alternative time.

-I will endeavour to give you no less than four weeks notice of any holidays I intend to take.
-I require two weeks notice of any holidays you intend to take.
+I will endeavour to give you no less than two weeks notice of any holidays I intend to take, and I would ask the same of you.

 I require advance payment by bank transfer 48 hours in advance to secure the first session.

 After that, payment can be made online, ideally in advance of the session.